-As a measure of good corporate governance and by way of internal regulation, the Board constituted various committees, such as the - (1) Nomination Committee; (2) Compensation and Remuneration Committee; and (3) Audit Committee.
+As an aid in complying with the principles of good corporate governance, the Board constituted Committees, which are the (1) nomination committee; (2) audit committee; and (3) compensation and remuneration committee.

 These Standing Committees are each composed of three (3) voting members, one of whom is an independent director.
-Until duly replaced, the following were elected members of the following Committees, namely:
+So until duly replaced, the following were elected members of the following Committees, namely: